upendrak/swc-stanford-20180329/sessions/introR.rst

   x
   # [1] "This is an important string that we want to do analysis on"

-The console is most useful for quick calculations or code chunks.
-But what happens when you want to remember what you coded yesterday, a year ago, or a decade ago?
-R won't necessarily save everything you've done forever in the Environment tab (and we wouldn't want it to!).

 R stores data (and everything else) as objects.
 New objects are created when we assign them values;